 - take quizzes and/or tests;

 - write essays and short papers responding to readings, films, class activities, and guided research;

 - participate in role-playing and other class activities.

-Reference, Resource, or Learning Materials to be used by Students:Students use combinations of the following materials: an intercultural communications textbook; short stories, novels, poems, plays, songs, films, and/or video demonstrating differences in cultural communication, values, and belief systems; and role-playing exercises and simulations.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students use combinations of the following materials: an intercultural communications textbook; short stories, novels, poems, plays, songs, films, and/or video demonstrating differences in cultural communication, values, and belief systems; and role-playing exercises and simulations.
+See course syllabus.

 Review/Approval Date -11/00; Core Goals/Objectives added 4/04; Revised 4/2011; New Core 8/2015